Doctor (2013 film): Reactions

-In the year 2015, the lead actor Kim Chang-wan in an interview said that his decision to star in the film was a mistake and he had done so only to find out the mentality of the people who try to make this movie.
+In 2015, the lead actor Kim Chang-wan in an interview said that his decision to star in the film was a mistake and he had done so only to find out the mentality of the people who try to make this film.

 Actress Bae So-eun caught the audience attention due to her graphic nudity in the film.

 Reception

 Paul Quinn from Hangul Celluloid wrote "With 'Missing' having appeared to point to Kim Seong-hong as a director with a talent for realising visceral narratives in almost shocking but nonetheless gripping form, I for one was hopeful that 'Doctor' would further build his reputation within the horror genre.
 Sadly, though 'Doctor' is indeed notable it is so for largely the wrong reasons."

 A reviewer at HanCinema wrote "Doctor might be an interesting enough thriller while it establishes its elements, which are not groundbreaking by any stretch."